solyarisoftware/dialogs/README.md

 > Ruby implementation is bad now and really incomplete.
 I apologize and any contribution/help on coding is very welcome.

 # References
+- A collection of links to Ruby Natural Language Processing [ruby-nlp](https://github.com/diasks2/ruby-nlp).
-- my bachelor thesis was about some [incremental learning of ARTMAP neural networks](http://giorgiorobino.altervista.org)).
+- my bachelor thesis was about some [incremental learning of ARTMAP neural networks](http://giorgiorobino.altervista.org).

 # Contact